Tamara Holmes

 Tamara Holmes (born June 2, 1974) is a baseball player who competed with the Colorado Silver Bullets and the United States women's national baseball team which won a gold medal at the 2015 Pan American Games.
 Heading into 2015, she has hit more home runs that any other women's baseball player.

 Playing career

 Baseball

-Holmes’ first experience with baseball occurred at Albany Little League in California.
+Holmes' first experience with baseball occurred at Albany Little League in California.
 In 1986, she was named to the Little League All-Star Team.
 In 1996, she joined the Colorado Silver Bullets during their final season of play.
-On May 15, 1996, she hit the first and only home run in Silver Bullets history.
-It occurred at the University of Georgia's Foley Field against the Atlanta Mustangs, and it was also a grand slam.
+On May 15, 1996, she hit the first home run in Silver Bullets history.
+It occurred at the University of Georgia's Foley Field against the Atlanta Mustangs, and it was also an inside-the-park grand slam.
 In 2004, she played for the United States at the inaugural IBAF Women's World Cup.
 At the 2010 Women's World Cup, Holmes hit three home runs, two of which were grand slams.
 She was recognized as the Offensive Player of the Tournament.
 On the 2014 World Cup roster, she was the only former Silver Bullets player still with Team USA.